-Results obtained from otolith shape analyses revealed high site fidelity of adult fish across localised regions of the Patagonian Shelf, including southern Chile, the Burdwood Bank, and the continental slope to the north-east of the Falkland Islands (Lee et al. 2018).
-However, the extent to which these groups functioned as discrete stocks remained unclear.
-Recent work was therefore undertaken to assess the spatial-temporal persistence (stability) of toothfish nursery area hotspots around the Falkland Islands and to describe their subsequent ontogenetic migration pathways into their adult deep-water habitats (Lee et al. 2021 - under review).
+Otolith shape analyses revealed high site fidelity across their distribution, and possible stock separation among early adult fish within localised areas on the Patagonian Shelf (Lee et al. 2018).
+Based on these results limited mixing appeared to occur between southern Chile and Burdwood Bank spawning areas; and feeding grounds off the continental slope and deep-sea plains to the north-east of the Falkland Islands (Lee et al. 2018).

+Analyses of abundance distributions were undertaken to assess the spatial-temporal persistence (stability) of toothfish nursery area hotspots around the Falkland Islands and to describe their subsequent ontogenetic migration pathways into their adult deep-water habitats (Lee et al. 2021).
 Results indicate spatially discrete hotspots exhibiting high temporal variability.
 This variability is defined through oceanographic influence that drives larval dispersal and survival on the Shelf.
 Juvenile toothfish appear to follow persistent ontogenetic migrations, linking distinct recruitment areas with their respective component of the adult population on the Patagonian slope.
-Results highlighted further research objectives aimed at (1) the identification of the extent of any potential adult migratory behaviour from non-spawning to spawning areas amongst the adult component of the population, and (2) the extent that temporally variable discrete spatial groups in the shelf-based population arise from a single or multiple spawning areas.
+Evidence of mixing among cohort groups during their ontogenetic migration into deep-sea adult habitats was limited, reflecting a mixed population based on oceanographically defined egg and larval dispersal.